How to Ace an Interview and Get a Job: 10 Top Tips

 - Discover their main competitors and biggest clients (if applicable).

 Knowing all that will reflect your attitude, enthusiasm, and desire to get the job.
+And these factors can help to ace a job interview.
 No experience?
 You’ve already proven you’re diligent, able to investigate, and can work independently.

 The logical continuation of the previous point.
-The more you know about your potential position, the better you can answer the hiring manager’s questions.
+The more you know about your potential position, the better you can answer the hiring manager’s questions and ace the interview.

 You’ve most likely done that in some capacity when you were writing your resume, but you can go into greater detail: